Combining Type Inference and Automated Unit Test Generation for Python: Evaluation

-While both using existing type hints and inferring them with \typetracing are superior to using no type hints at all, the question remains which of the two approaches is more effective.
-The second last row of \cref{tab:mutation-summary} shows that compared to the \TypeHints configuration, using \typetracing~(\NoTypeHintsTypeTracing) is~(significantly) worse on more modules than it is better on, which is supported by the small negative effect size~\effectsize.
-There are two possible explanations for this: first, the existing human annotations may provide more precise or useful type information than what \typetracing can infer.
-Second, the execution overhead introduced by \typetracing leads to reduced test coverage, which in turn negatively impacts the mutation score.
-However, when using \typetracing in combination with existing type hints~(\TypeHintsTypeTracing), there are more modules with a~(significantly) positive effect than a negative effect and the average effect size~\effectsize is also slightly above \num{0.5}.
-We conclude that although type hints are slightly more effective in improving mutation scores than \typetracing, the combination of both approaches is the most effective strategy.
+When using \typetracing in combination with existing type hints~(\TypeHintsTypeTracing), there are more modules with a~(significantly) positive effect on the mutation score than with a negative one, and the average effect size~\effectsize is also slightly above \num{0.5}.
+We conclude that type hints are as effective as \typetracing in improving mutation scores, and the combination of both approaches is the most effective strategy.